What is Injectafer?

 Injectafer (generic: ferric carboxymaltose) is an iron injection carbohydrate complex used to treat iron deficiency anemia in adults who have intolerance to oral iron supplements, or who have non-dialysis dependent chronic kidney disease (CKD).

-Injectafer injections are administered directly into the patient's vein, designed to gradually release intravenous iron inside the body, which may cause a significant decrease in the potential for certain side effects and provide additional iron in just 2 IV administrations.
+Injectafer iron injections are administered directly into the patient's vein, designed to gradually release intravenous iron inside the body, which may cause a significant decrease in the potential for certain side effects and absorb iron in just 2 IV administrations.

 The U.S. Food & Drug Administration approved Injectafer in July 2013.